rvbouu/react-portfolio/README.md

 * #### Getting the animation in the header to work how I imaged
   - At first, I was trying to find a way that I could do one animation that would do everything, but soon realized that it wasn't possible (at my current skill level).
 Then, I broke up the animation I wanted into pieces.
 By implementing the [Animate.css](https://animate.style/) library as well as some keyframing in my custom stylesheet, I was able to acheive the look that I wanted!

-* #### Getting images for each project card to display at all
-  - This one and the next were tough ones.
-At first, I thought simply adding the project images to a folder in my src folder then adding the pathing to my .json file would work but it ended up throwing errors.
-Then I tried uploading the images to Google Drive and using the shared link from each as their path would work, but I ran into third-party blocking errors.
-Another route that I went down was trying to upload the images to my GitHub profile to get a link from there, but in my research I found that GitHub has taken away that ability (or made it so hidden that not many can use it now).
-When I was about to give up and hard code all the images in since they wouldn't appear when I tried dynamically rendering them, I moved the project_imgs folder to the public folder, changed the pathing to be similar to path you would see in Handlebars.js, then behold!
-My images finally appeared and were rendering dynamically.

 * #### Getting the active page to stay highlighted in the navigation bar
   - With the requirements that we were given for this assignment, I researched ways to style the Link hooks when a component is active.
 All documentation that I read told me that Link hooks no longer had styling ability for active components and to use NavLink, which I was hesitant at first since our README had state to use Link.
 I tried implementing NavLink instead of Link, using the activeStyle, activestyle, and active attributes but nothing had worked and would throw errors.
 As I continued reading the documentations for NavLink, I found that activeStyle (the main attribute that seemed to be used for this particular type of styling) is no longer being used by React Router and that there were a lot of changes from React Router v5 and v6, which I wasn't aware of at first.
 But in the end, after reading many documentations, I found that to apply this styling, you set a style attribute, and write a function for isActive that will return the styling you want to be applied to the active component.
   ```